jigishadpandya/QAAutomation/readme.txt

 1. Pom.xml – for maven dependencies
 2.	resources – This folder contains chromedrivers

-In Git repo I have added out put of above files.
+In Git repo I have added output of above files.